elliot-drew/protviewer/README.md

 Currently only available as a Windows 10 electron based executable.
 OSX and Linux versions to come.
 A web based version will be available once I bother to sort out web hosting.

 # Acknowledgements

+If you use this for anything, please cite these libraries/software.

 3D protein visualisation using NGLviewer (https://github.com/nglviewer/ngl)

-Sequence manipulation suite (https://www.bioinformatics.org/sms2/) xml-js (https://github.com/nashwaan/xml-js)
+Sequence manipulation suite (https://www.bioinformatics.org/sms2/)

+xml-js (https://github.com/nashwaan/xml-js)